adharshmk96/stk/README.md

-# stk
+# STK

-Server tool kit - framework for developing server in golang
+Server toolkit - framework for developing server in golang

 ## what is included